"The Hot Setup"

 deeper the diver will dig due to the downward force of

-pressure.
-Extra care pays dividends One
+care pays dividends

 of the major reasons I don't recommend wire any longer is the amount of